vinson-han/classAverage/README.md

 ## Installation

-Install live-server to avoid CROSS-Error
+Install live-server to avoid cross-origin

 1. Go to root folder of project and run